What is diabetic neuropathy?

 Diabetic neuropathy can cause the following symptoms:

-- Numbness (loss of feeling) or painful tingling and burning in parts of the body, especially your fingers, toes, hands or feet
+- Changes of sensation, numbness (loss of feeling), or painful tingling and burning in parts of the body, especially your feet, legs, and toes

 - Muscle weakness and difficulty walking